20 Financial Moves to Protect Yourself Before the Next Recession Hits

 Strengthen Your Emergency Fund

 Recessions don’t send invitations, they just show up, unannounced and inconvenient.
-The last thing you want is to be caught off guard with no backup plan.
-Having an emergency fund means you’re not forced into desperate choices when things go south.
+The last thing you want is to be caught with no backup plan.

 Start by setting aside whatever you can, even if it’s just $50 a week.
-Small, consistent deposits will add up.
 Automate transfers to a separate account so you’re not tempted to spend it.
-If cutting back on eating out or unnecessary subscriptions helps you save faster, do it.
+Cutting back on extras like eating out or unnecessary subscriptions helps you save faster.

 Pay Down High-Interest Debt